YugeDickMan/discord-rpc-client/README.md

 3. Paste it in the "Client ID" input
 4. Change the details and state to what you would like (optional)
 5. Change large/small image key and text (optional)
+6. Change the buttons to what you would like (optional)
-6. Click "Start RPC" to start the RPC & click "Stop RPC" to stop the RPC
+7. Click "Start RPC" to start the RPC & click "Stop RPC" to stop the RPC
 ```

 ## RPC Illustration: